YouweiPeng/Healing/README.md

-# This is the website for healing company
+# This is the website project for healing company
 ## Frontend: React.js
 ## Backend: Django(Python framework)